jameswan141/jameswan141.github.io/README.md

 * I added repositories full of files that create unique softwares of my choice.
 I created a guessing game, a website, and a digital clock from JavaScript, CSS, and HTML tutorials.
 * I deleted the hobbies list because I think listing my hobbies is irrelevant to the portfolio and the learning environment.
 * I added more code purely from my learning of more HTML elements and headers and footers, React hooks, the creation of the softwares, and many others from the tutorials.
-* I made the Change Log, TODO and Problems headings into clickable links.
-That way it will be much easier to go from one area of the site to enough without having to scroll it.
-I included a Top one as well.
+* I added a Top anchor link.
+It takes away the need to scroll all the way to the top of the site.
 * I added the website and guessing game URLs for the best access to them.
 They aren't clickable so users must highlight, right-click them, then click Go to Address.
 * I cloned the repositories locally to the Visual Studio Code and I edited the files and learned to commit and push the changes directly to Github.
 * I added more issues to keep the interesting facts of the programming languages that I learned from the tutorials.